Scatter in the star formation rate-halo mass relation: secondary bias and its impact on line-intensity mapping

 \citet{Xu_2020} investigate central galaxies in the \illus\ simulations and find that, while {\em stellar mass} correlates strongly with several secondary halo properties, the galaxy's \sfr{} shows no significant correlation with these secondary properties.
 Likewise, attempts to use machine learning to model the \sfr\ and its scatter by including properties in addition to the halo mass have not been particularly successful \citep[e.g.][]{Jespersen_2022,Chittenden_2023, Hernandez_2023}.
 Currently, models that use the full merger tree of the host halo do not predict the galaxy's \sfr{} better than models that just use the final halo mass.

-In this paper, we investigate how secondary bias in the scatter of the luminosity–halo mass relation impacts the galaxy power spectrum when galaxies are weighted by their \sfr{}, as is appropriate for \lim.
+In this paper, we demonstrate how secondary bias in the scatter of the luminosity–halo mass relation impacts the galaxy power spectrum when galaxies are weighted by their luminosity, as is appropriate for \lim.
+For simplicity, we consider all galaxies at a single redshift such that the luminosity-weighted power spectrum is equivalent to the flux-weighted one.
+We first demonstrate this mathematically for luminosity-weighted power spectra in general, before examining the behaviour of secondary bias in the \illus{} simulations \citep{Illustris_TNG_Nelson_2018,IllustrisTNG_Pillepich_2018,IllustrisTNG_Springel_2018,IllustrisTNG_Marinacci_2018,IllustrisTNG_Naiman_2018} when considering the \sfr{}-weighted power spectrum.
+We also use the \eagle{} simulations \citep{Schaye15, Crain15} for some additional tests.
 We investigate the power spectrum in 3D real space to enable us to discuss the effects on the two- and one-halo terms separately.
-Our investigation is primarily based on the galaxies from the \illus\ simulations \citep{Illustris_TNG_Nelson_2018,IllustrisTNG_Pillepich_2018,IllustrisTNG_Springel_2018,IllustrisTNG_Marinacci_2018,IllustrisTNG_Naiman_2018}, with some additional tests that use the \eagle{} simulations \citep{Schaye15, Crain15}.
-A realistic \lim{} mock should also account for other effects that we don't consider here, such as how the \sfr{} relates to observed flux, or the impact of interlopers: we limit ourselves to secondary bias for clarity and simplicity.
-Although our analysis is general, we focus mostly on the \sfr{} in galaxies at redshift $z \sim 1.5$ with \lim{} in the H$\alpha$ line in mind.
+A realistic \lim{} mock should also account for other effects that we do not consider here, such as the impact of interlopers, or the relation of the \sfr{} to observed flux for different emission lines: we limit ourselves to secondary bias for clarity and simplicity.
+Although our analysis is general, we focus mostly on the \sfr{} in galaxies at redshift $z \sim 1.5$, which is particularly relevant for \lim{} in the H$\alpha$ line.
 H$\alpha$ can also be emitted by active galactic nuclei (\agn), but we will neglect this complication in our analysis.